AlexKlunder/AlexKlunder.github.io/README.md

 Here is my javascript assignment.
-I had asked chat gpt to show me how to create the code that was necisary to get the slider, and how to change the size of the box.
-I was not able to figure that out.
 I am getting more comfortable, but this is all new to me so I am just trying to learn small things as I go.